Skip to main content

 Runtime workflow governance

-CI catches regressions. replay() catches runtime surprises.
-It wraps your LLM client and enforces contracts on every call — blocking illegal tool calls, enforcing workflow phases, and providing a kill switch for runaway agents.
-Three protection levels: Monitor (observe), Protect (enforce locally), Govern (durable server-backed state and evidence).
+replay() catches runtime surprises.
+It wraps your LLM client and enforces approved workflow behavior on every call — blocking illegal tool calls, enforcing workflow phases, and providing a kill switch for runaway agents.
+Three protection levels remain: Monitor, Protect, and Govern.

 Fingerprinted failures